code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/challenge.md

 **Step one**: do an Hour of Code with one of the Code.org activities below!

-**Step two**: snap a few pictures of you or your class during the Hour of Code.
+**Step two**: snap a picture of you or your class during the Hour of Code.

 **Step three**: Tweet or publicly post your picture on Twitter, Facebook, or Instagram and include: